There’s a powerful mental tool used in elite weightlifting and strength-training circles, called the “cue.”

 In our work over the years with product managers and other roadmap owners across just about every industry, we at ProductPlan have noticed that many people responsible for their organization’s strategic roadmaps often refer to them as “roadmap documents.”

 But here’s the thing: A roadmap is not just a document.
 Not in the way we tend to think of that word.
-I’ll explain what I mean in a minute, but I first want to make the point that thinking of your roadmap as a document is a cue.
-It’s a way of internalizing and cementing a view of what your roadmap is and what it should be used for.
+I’ll explain what I mean in a minute, but I first want to point out that thinking of your roadmap as a document is a cue.
+It’s a way of internalizing and cementing a view of your roadmap and what it should be used for.

 And just as a bad cue can undermine an athlete in the middle of a heavy lift—“Imagine your nose is itchy!”—thinking of your roadmap with the wrong mental cue can undermine its effectiveness and ultimately harm your product development process.